Avadi City Municipal Corporation

-Avadi City Municipal Corporation is the civic body governing Avadi, a suburb of Chennai, in the Tiruvallur district of Tamil Nadu, India.
-It is headed by a executive mayor and governed by a commissioner.
-It is one of the three municipal corporations within the Chennai Metropolitan Area, the other two being the central Greater Chennai Corporation and a satellite Tambaram City Municipal Corporation.
+Avadi City Municipal Corporation is the civic body governing the City of Avadi, in Chennai Metropolitan Area in the Tiruvallur district of Tamil Nadu, India.
+Avadi City Municipal Corporation has 48 wards with a population of 344,701 spreads over 65 sq.km.
+It is headed by an executive mayor and governed by a commissioner.
+It is one of the four municipal corporations within the Chennai Metropolitan Area, the other three being the central Greater Chennai Corporation,the satellite Tambaram City Municipal Corporation and the Kancheepuram City Municipal Corporation.

 History and administration

 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.